Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ===
 Todo: do 3 problems; arrange driving license tests

+Result: finished all

 Read "Creative Thinking” by Claude Shannon.

 Reflect on V interview.
 Practice independent problem solving while talking to a person

+I realized my ego prevents me from taking a critical but right feedback.
+Embrace that I could be stupid and wrong.

 2024.12.21
 ===